-Impairment - When the fair value of a security is less than its amortized cost basis as of the balance sheet date, the security's cost basis is considered impaired.
+Impairment - When the fair value of an available-for-sale designated security is less than its amortized cost basis as of the balance sheet date, the security's cost basis is considered impaired.
 If the Company determines that it intends to sell the security or it is more likely than not that it will be required to sell before recovery, the Company recognizes the difference between the fair value and amortized cost as a loss in the consolidated statements of income (loss).
 If the Company determines it does not intend to sell the security or it is not more likely than not it will be required to sell the security before recovery, the Company must evaluate the decline in the fair value of the impaired security and determine whether such decline resulted from a credit loss or non-credit related factors.
 In its assessment of whether a credit loss exists, the Company performs a qualitative assessment around whether a credit loss exists and if necessary, it compares the present value of estimated future cash flows of the impaired security with the amortized cost basis of such security.
 The estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit losses, as well as incorporating observations of current market developments and events.
 Cash flows are discounted at an interest rate equal to the current yield used to accrete interest income.
 If the present value of estimated future cash flows is less than the amortized cost basis of the security, an expected credit loss exists and is included in provision for credit losses on securities in the consolidated statements of income (loss).
+Since all of the Company's available-for-sale designated securities are Agency RMBS, the Company does not have an allowance for credit losses.